GianlucaVico/Cannon/README.md

-﻿# Cannon Game
+# Cannon Game

 ## Description

 This is the game engine for the game of Cannon for the course Intelligent Search & Games (2122-KEN4123) Assignment.

-It consist of the GUI, the game engine and an agen able to play the game against a human player.
+It consist of the GUI, the game engine and an agent able to play the game against a human player.

 ## Features (working and not)
 ### ...

 ## Install & Run

-### Docker (recommended)
+### Docker for Linux (recommended)

-Build the docker file from the root folder of the project (there is a dot at the end): `docker build -t cannon .` Run `xhost +` to allow the docker container to use the display (`xhost -` to undo).
+Build the docker file from the root folder of the project (there is a dot at the end): `docker build -t cannon .`

+Run `xhost +` to allow the docker container to use the display (`xhost -` to undo).

 Then, the game can be as follow: `docker run -ti --rm -e DISPLAY=$DISPLAY --network host -v /tmp/.X11-unix:/tmp/.X11-unix cannon`

 To rebuild the project, uncomment the lines in `Dockerfile` and build & run docker again.

+### Docker for Windows

+Install Docker for Windows from [https://www.docker.com/get-started](https://www.docker.com/get-started).

+Make sure it has WSL 2 enabled (it should be by default).

+Install VcXsrv Windows X Server from [https://sourceforge.net/projects/vcxsrv/](https://sourceforge.net/projects/vcxsrv/).
+This is used to display Linux applications from the docker container.

+Start VcXsrv (XLaunch in the Start menu) and click next in the wizard.
+In the third page tick "Disable access controll" (this is equivalent to `xhost +` in the previous paragraph).

+Next, build the docker file from the root folder of the project (there is a dot at the end): `docker build -t cannon .` Then, the game can be as follow: `docker run -ti --rm -e DISPLAY=your_ip:0 --network host cannon`

 ### Linux (Ubuntu, Debian, and similar)